evaera/Aurora/README.md

 The maximum number of stacks this Aura can reach.

 #### `Aura.Status.ShouldAuraRefresh?: boolean`
 Whether or not this Aura is allowed to refresh its duration when a new stack is applied (or if unstackable, when it is applied again).
+True if omitted.

 #### `Aura.Status.ServerOnly?: boolean`
 If true, Aurora will throw an error if you attempt to apply this Aura from the client.
 Mutually exclusive with `Replicated` and `ClientOnly`.